lob/lob-openapi/README.md

 ## Previewing the spec as docs (aka QAing your work)

+Each time a commit is pushed to github, we generate documentation for the API from the spec using [redoc](https://github.com/Redocly/redoc).
+The generated docs are pushed to `dist/Lob-API-static.html` in the branch.
+We're currently using bare bones redoc: no customizations, no styling, etc. The generated docs are provided so team members can use them for development and review and to get a sense of what redoc can do.

-While editing, you can generate a zero-dependency HTML file version of the documentation (`dist/Lob-API-static.html`) at any time locally by running `make redoc`.
+In addition to the file generated on push to github, you can generate the same single file version of the documentation (`dist/Lob-API-static.html`) at any time locally by running `make redoc`.

 If you are editing with VS Code, you can view your changes on the fly using an extension: